TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Text/Index.rst

       }
    }

-Here we use the cObject CONTENT to return all content elements (records from the database table "tt_content"), which are on the current page.
+Here we use the cObject :ref:`CONTENT <cobj-content>` to return all content elements (records from the database table "tt_content"), which are on the current page.
 (These content elements have the corresponding value in "irre_parentid".)
-They are rendered using a COA cObject, which only processes them, if there is content in the field "bodytext".
+They are rendered using a :ref:`COA <cobj-coa>` cObject, which only processes them, if there is content in the field "bodytext".

 The resulting records are each rendered using a TEXT object: